Mellanox/ufm_sdk_3.0/plugins/fluentd_telemetry_plugin/README.md

 Plugin Deployment
 --------------------------------------------------------

-To deploy the plugin on UFM Appliance:
+### To deploy the plugin on UFM-SDN Appliance:

-- Login as admin;
+- Login as admin
 - Run

-    > enable;
+    > enable
-    > config terminal;
+    > config terminal

-- make sure that UFM is running with :
+- Make sure that UFM is running

-    > show ufm status;
+    > show ufm status
-- If UFM is down then run it with
+- if UFM is down then run it

-    > ufm start;
+    > ufm start

-- Make sure that TFS plugin is not added yet by running
+- Make sure docker is running

-    > show ufm plugin;
+    > no docker shutdown

-- Pull the latest plugin container
+- Load the latest plugin container
-  - In case of HA pull the plugin on the standby node as well;
+  - In case of HA, load the plugin on the standby node as well;
+  - if your appliance is connected to the internet, you could simply run:
+    > docker pull mellanox/ufm-plugin-tfs
+  - if your appliance is not connected to the internet, you need to load the image offline
+    - Use a machine that is connected to the internet to save the docker image
+      > docker save mellanox/ufm-plugin-tfs:latest | gzip > ufm-plugin-tfs.tar.gz
+    - Move the file to scp shared location that is accessible to the appliance
+    - Fetch the image to the appliance
+      > image fetch scp://[some-shared-location]/ufm-plugin-tfs
+      - Load the image
+      > docker load ufm-plugin-tfs
-- To enable & start the plugin, run:
+- Enable & start the plugin

     > ufm plugin tfs add;

-- To enable & start the plugin on UFM Docker container or UFM 3, run :
+### To deploy the plugin on UFM Docker container:
+ Load the latest plugin container
+  - In case of HA, load the plugin on the standby node as well;
+  - if your machine is connected to the internet, you could simply run:
+    > docker pull mellanox/ufm-plugin-tfs
+  - if your appliance is not connected to the internet, you need to load the image offline
+    - Use a machine that is connected to the internet to save the docker image
+      > docker save mellanox/ufm-plugin-tfs:latest | gzip > ufm-plugin-tfs.tar.gz
+    - Move the file to some shared location that is accessible to the UFM machine
+    - Load the image to UFM machine
+      > docker load < /[some-shared-location]/ufm-plugin-tfs.tar.gz

+    - Enable & start the plugin
     > docker exec ufm /opt/ufm/scripts/manage_ufm_plugins.sh add -p tfs

 - Check that plugin is up and running with

-    > show ufm plugin;
+    > docker exec ufm /opt/ufm/scripts/manage_ufm_plugins.sh show

-To deploy the plugin with UFM Enterprise (SA or HA):
+### To deploy the plugin with UFM Enterprise (SA or HA):
 - Install the latest version of UFM.
-- Run UFM by running:

-    > /etc/init.d/ufmd start

-- Pull the latest plugin container
+Load the latest plugin container
-  - In case of HA pull the plugin on the standby node as well;
+  - In case of HA, load the plugin on the standby node as well;
+  - if your machine is connected to the internet, you could simply run:
+    > docker pull mellanox/ufm-plugin-tfs
+  - if your appliance is not connected to the internet, you need to load the image offline
+    - Use a machine that is connected to the internet to save the docker image
+      > docker save mellanox/ufm-plugin-tfs:latest | gzip > ufm-plugin-tfs.tar.gz
+    - Move the file to some shared location that is accessible to the UFM machine
+    - Load the image to UFM machine
+      > docker load < /[some-shared-location]/ufm-plugin-tfs.tar.gz

 - To enable & start the plugin, run :

     > /opt/ufm/scripts/manage_ufm_plugins.sh add -p tfs

-- To enable & start the plugin on UFM Docker container or UFM 3, run :

-    > docker exec ufm /opt/ufm/scripts/manage_ufm_plugins.sh add -p tfs

 - Check that plugin is up and running with

     >docker ps;